reselbob/TerrificTacos/README.md

 # Understanding the use case and architecture

 The use case that this project emulates is one in which a restaurant chain processes orders for each unit in a centralized manner.
+The restaurant chain is called *Terrific Tacos*.

 The sequence of steps in the order process is: